-“Rosemary for Remembrance,” an adaptation of HAMLET, by Megan Reynolds
+“Rosemary for Remembrance,” an adaptation of HAMLET, by Jess R. Sutton

 Mel is a good student, a mediocre painter, and an excellent brewer of magical potions.
 When she is sixteen, her mother dies.
 All signs point to suicide, but Mel, refusing to believe that her mother would leave her, suspects foul play.
 When her closest relative, Aunt Clara, comes to live with her, Mel begins to blame Clara for the death, citing reasons from sibling rivalry to elaborate plots involving old secrets and illegal magic.
 As her obsession with revenge increasingly consumes her life, interfering with her schoolwork and driving a wedge between her and her girlfriend, Mel must learn to find herself again in the aftermath of tragedy, or else be destroyed by it.

 “Shoulders of Giants,” an adaptation of TITUS ANDRONICUS, by Jon Garett & Richard Walsh, authors of the Seamus Tripp series